June 2026

-Sparx Limited (company number 07907042) (Sparx) is the entity responsible for the collection and use of personal information by Sparx Maths Homework, Sparx Reader, Sparx Science and/or Sparx Assessments (together referred to as the Sparx Products and each a Sparx Product).
-Sparx is registered as a data controller with the Information Commission (IC) with registration number ZA006725.
+Sparx Limited (company number 07907042) (Sparx) is the entity responsible for the use of personal information by Sparx Maths Homework, Sparx Reader, Sparx Science, Sparx Assessments and/or Sparx Black Belt Reader (together referred to as the Sparx Products and each a Sparx Product).
+Sparx is registered as a data controller with the Information Commissioner's Office (ICO) with registration number ZA006725.

-This version of our Privacy Notice for Schools was published in September 2025 and applies to the collection and use of personal data by Sparx from then.
-It aligns with the requirements of The General Data Protection Regulation (as adopted into UK law and tailored by the Data Protection Act 2018) (UK GDPR) as well as any incoming amendments under the Data Use and Access Act (DUAA).
+This version of our Privacy Notice for Schools was published in June 2026 and applies to the collection and use of personal data by Sparx from then.
+It aligns with the requirements of The General Data Protection Regulation (as adopted into UK law and tailored by the Data Protection Act 2018) (UK GDPR) as well as any incoming amendments under the Data (Use and Access) Act 2025 (DUAA).
 Any changes we may make to our Privacy Notice in the future will be posted on this page, so you will always know what personal data Sparx collects, the purposes we use it for and to whom we might disclose it.

 Students, teachers and parents may choose to contact Sparx via our websites or social media channels.
 Personal data may be shared in this way with schools or other third parties as necessary.
 We may also monitor social media to protect our intellectual property.
-If you would like more information about how Sparx uses personal data that you provide directly to us, including through our websites or our social media channels, please refer to our website privacy information which can be found here.
+If you would like more information about how Sparx uses personal data that you provide directly to us, including through our websites or our social media channels, please refer to our website privacy information.

 Sparx processes the personal data of students, teachers and (where applicable) parents on behalf of schools to deliver the Sparx Products.
 Under UK GDPR, schools using the Sparx Products are data 'controllers' and Sparx acts as a data 'processor'.